 Hasten (and strengthen) good decision-making by asking yourself and others, "what would Bob do?"

-Identify the paper cuts in your customer experience, and make plans to fix them one by one.
+Identify the paper cuts in your customer experience, prioritize those moments across the journey and make plans to fix them one by one.

 Build internal alignment around customer issues.
 This can even happen while you're developing the journey maps in the first place.

 Use them as an entry point into true Customer Experience transformation in your organization, building and refining them over time as the company matures.

 Need more convincing?
 Here’s a great post from DM News that suggests we all know the importance of journey mapping, but have become complacent at doing them well (or from the consumer’s perspective). http://www.dmnews.com/lost-and-found-why-journey-mapping-is-critical-to-your-business/article/323279/